-"Fredericksburg's first true luxury hotel.
-105 rooms, four restaurants, a pool bar — and a Michael Fojtasek menu that finally gives Main Street a destination dining room."
+"Fredericksburg's first full-service luxury hotel, opened January 2025.
+105 rooms, four food-and-drink venues, a pool bar, and a seven-treatment-room spa that finally gives Main Street a grand house."

 "Five wooded acres a block off Main Street.
 Twenty-two cottages, breakfast hung on your door at nine, and a spa that knows what couples actually need."

-"A 1923 bungalow by the architect of the Gillespie County Courthouse.
-Pine floors, antique iceboxes, and a hot breakfast that justifies skipping lunch."
+"A 1923 Craftsman bungalow turned historic B&B. Pine floors, period antiques, and a hot breakfast that justifies skipping lunch."

 "A WWII hangar reimagined as an adults-only hotel.
 Bomber-jacket leather chairs, a runway view, and the most pleasing piece of theme hospitality in Texas."

-"Ninety suites, an outdoor pool, and creekside cottages a short walk from Main Street.
+"Ninety suites, a spa, an outdoor pool, and creekside cottages a short walk from Main Street.
 The reliable choice when the boutique inns are full."

 "A locally owned mid-range with an indoor pool and a free breakfast.
 Reliable when Oktoberfest fills the inns and a place to sleep is the entire brief."